 Linfield College takes every precaution to keep its students safe.
 View recent campus safety statistics.

 Where does my student eat?

-Students living on-campus eat most meals in the central dining hall, Dillin Commons.
-However, your student may buy snacks and drinks at other locations around campus, including O'Rileys Coffee Shop and the Observatory Convenience Store.
+Students living on-campus eat most meals in the central dining facility, Dillin Hall.
+However, your student may buy snacks and drinks at other locations around campus, including Starbucks and the Wildcat Express.

 If my student lives on campus, is a meal plan required?

-For more information about meal plans, please visit Linfield Dining Services pages.
+For more FAQ's about meal plans, please visit Linfield Dining Services pages.

 Will someone help my student choose classes?